pmd/pmd/docs/pages/pmd/devdocs/writing_documentation.md

 If a page is modified, the documentation will automatically be rendered again and all you need to do, is refreshing the page in your browser.

+See also the script [pmd-jekyll.sh](https://gist.github.com/oowekyala/ee6f8801138861072c59ce683bdf737b).
+It starts the jekyll server in the background and doesn't block the current shell.

 ## The sidebar